vocalpy/hybrid-vocal-classifier/docs/more_about.rst

 different machine learning algorithms.
-Several groups have published on various algorithms: for a list of some of the algorithms used by this library, see :ref:`citations`, and see related works in :ref:`links`.
+Several groups have published on various algorithms: for a list of some of the algorithms used by this library, see :ref:`citations`, and see related works in :ref:`related`.
 Along with the library, a large dataset containing days of hand-labeled song was released.
 Open repositories were crucial for other advances in machine learning.
 A list with links to that dataset and others can be found on the :ref:`repos` page.